irmen/prog8/docs/source/technical.rst

 On the Commodore 64 some custom code is also emitted that toggle the banks, retains some registers, and does the call.
 Other compilation targets don't have banking or prog8 doesn't yet support automatic bank selection on them.

-There's a "banking" (not financial) example for the Commander X16 that shows a possible application of the romsub with bank support, check out the `bank example code <https://github.com/irmen/prog8/tree/master/examples/cx16/banking>`_ .
+There's a "banking" example for the Commander X16 that shows a possible application of the romsub with bank support, check out the `bank example code <https://github.com/irmen/prog8/tree/master/examples/cx16/banking>`_ .